 - submissions from the parties.

-Advice privilege attaches to confidential communications made for the dominant purpose of obtaining or providing legal advice between a legal adviser and client, or a client/legal adviser and a third party.24
+Advice privilege attaches to confidential communications between a lawyer and client (or a client/lawyer and a third party) made for the dominant purpose of obtaining or providing legal advice.25

 Advice privilege will also apply if a person directs or authorises a third party (as their agent) to make a communication: